tdthuan0112/tdthuan0112/README.md

 ## 🤔 Who I Am ?
 My name is Tran Dinh Thuan.
 On this page you will find all of the code related to my person project.

+### Profile
+Experienced web developer adept in all stages of web development.
+Worked with different departments in order to discuss the businesses.
+Knowledgeable in user interfaces, database design, coding, and debugging processes.

 ### Experience
   * .NET: 3+ YoE
   * Vue.js: 2+ YoE